tanersener/mobile-ffmpeg/docs/index.md

 ---
 layout: default
 ---
-MobileFFmpeg aims to provide FFmpeg on both mobile platforms with support for shared libraries including LGPL and GPL building options.
+FFmpeg for Android and IOS
 ### 1. Features
 - Supports FFmpeg `v3.4.x` and `v4.0.x` releases
-- Includes build scripts and prebuilt libraries for both Android and IOS
+- Use prebuilt binaries available under `JCenter`/`CocoaPods` or build your own version with external libraries you need
-- Supports 23 external libraries, 2 GPL libraries and 10 architectures in total
+- Includes 23 external libraries, 2 GPL libraries and 10 architectures in total
 - Exposes FFmpeg capabilities both directly from FFmpeg libraries and through MobileFFmpeg wrapper library
 - Includes cross-compile instructions for 35 open-source libraries